Explore the castles and palaces surrounding Edinburgh as well as Edinburgh Castle itself.

 Day 6 Fort William

-Explore the beauty of the Isle of Skye with your guide, who takes you to the most scenic and least-visited areas of Skye.
+Explore the beauty of the Isle of Skye with your guide, who takes you to the most scenic areas of Skye including Old Man of Storr, Kilt Rock, and the Quiraing.
 You take the ferry to Mallaig before continuing on to Fort William, where you have the opportunity to spend the night in the 19th-century Inverlochy Castle.

 Day 7 Cork

 Discover the incredibly scenic area of Glen Etive.
 Your driver-guide brings you down the narrow, remote road, where the landscape constantly morphs.
 Be sure to keep an eye out for the local wildlife, including red deer, otters, and eagles.
-After your short flight to Ireland, you're driven directly to your hotel in Cork..
+After enjoying the scenery, you will be driven to Glasgow airport for your short flight to Cork, Ireland.

 Day 8 Cork

 Spend the morning at Blarney Castle, a quintessential Irish castle.
 You can join other visitors in kissing the Blarney Stone for good luck and spend some time wandering the gardens.
-Continue on to Fota House for a guided tour of the manor house, focusing on the details behind everyday life of the children and servants who lived here.
-You then take a leisurely walking tour in Cobh, where your guide recounts the history and the lives of those on the ill-fated Titanic.
+Continue on to the vibrant fishing village of Cobh.
+Here, you will take a leisurely walking tour accompanied by your private guide who will recount the history and the lives of those on the ill-fated Titanic.

 Day 9 Killarney